mrgrow2k/telegraf-session-mysql/README.md

 # MySQL session middleware for Telegraf

 MySQL powered session middleware for [Telegraf](https://github.com/telegraf/telegraf). forked from Redis session project for telegraf.
+Saves session both on mysql and in memory and use memory where possible.

 ## Installation